Best Things To Do In Athens Greece

 Locally sourced Greek food.

 This bistro values organic produce.
-Pack local vegetables and traditional pasta into hearty dishes that also include meat from sustainably sourced sources.
-The farm-to-table concept is combined with a trendy, laid-back atmosphere reminiscent of ’50s Hollywood (even the name was inspired by Frank Sinatra’s song).
+Pack local vegetables and traditional pasta into hearty dishes with sustainably sourced meat.
+The farm-to-table concept combines a trendy, laid-back atmosphere reminiscent of ’50s Hollywood (even the name was inspired by Frank Sinatra’s song).

 Try kontosburi with chicken skewers marinated in bogey and bacoor, Greek beer with sun-dried tomatoes, or coppola and zucchini noodles marinated in buffalo meat and Florina pepper sauce.